How to use essential oils to calm toddlers

 How we use essential oils to calm toddlers.

 I’m not sure that I’d ever describe life with toddlers as calm…they’re enthusiastic, excitable balls of energy just waiting to explore everything!

 Their enthusiasm can be pretty exhausting for us parents but toddlers themselves sometimes need a little help to calm down too.

-It’s important to understand that our child’s behaviour is an expression of the way that they are feeling rather than a deliberate attempt to annoy us (we need to remind ourselves of this regularly 🤣!)
+It’s important to understand that our child’s behavior is an expression of the way that they are feeling rather than a deliberate attempt to annoy us (we need to remind ourselves of this regularly 🤣!)